Kotlin/kotlin-spec/docs/kotlin.core/type-inference.md

 > Note: property declarations are not listed here, as their types are derived from initializers.

 > Note: for the purposes of smart casts, most of these constructions are simplified and/or desugared, when we are building the program CFG for the data-flow analysis.
-> We informally call these constructions *smart cast sources*, as they are responsible for creating smart cast specific instructions.
+> We informally call such constructions *smart cast sources*, as they are responsible for creating smart cast specific instructions.

 #### Smart cast sink stability